 They should not be confused with male or female steroid hormones, which are known for their misuse among athletes.

 Prednisolone is the most common type of glucocorticoid prescribed.
 Although prednisone is slightly different, the information contained in this document also applies to that medication.

 What benefit can you expect from your treatment?

 Prednisolone works very quickly.
 Within a few days you may notice your pain and stiffness is much better and/or your joints are less swollen.

 Prednisolone can be swallowed as tablets or liquid.
 It is usually taken once or twice a day.
 Sometimes it is taken every second day.
 It is usually taken in the morning, with or immediately after food.

 Other glucocorticoids can be given by injection into joints, soft tissues or muscles.
 An injection into a vein (intravenous) may also be given if required.

 What is the dosage?

-There are three different strengths of prednisolone tablets: 1mg, 5mg and 25mg.
-This means the dosage can be adjusted to suit your needs without you having to take large numbers of tablets.
+There are a variety of strengths of corticosteroids available and can be adjusted to suit your needs without you having to take large numbers of tablets.
 It is important to check the strength of the tablets as they look very similar.